The Great Food Truck Race: Production

 Bob Tuschman, general manager of the Food Network, had gotten several pitches for a food truck themed competition show before settling on the show that would become The Great Food Truck Race.
 He believed it to be ideal because it combined the Survivor-style reality show competition with the rising trend of food trucks.
 Tyler Florence was immediately on board and as the show grew and got renewed, so did the food truck scene.
 Florence believed the food truck trend grew in large part because of the economic slump around the early 2000s, and his show "helped invent an entirely new genre of restaurants".

+Reception

+Melissa Camacho of Common Sense Media gave the show a 3 out of 5 stars.